mg607/PeriodicWave/README.md

 wrapt==1.17.3
 ```

-The list of packages for which the code works with GPU is:
+The list of packages for which the code works with GPU is (verified 10/17/2025):

 ```
 absl-py==2.3.1